0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Tools/Burpsuite.md

 # Useful extensions

+✅ = Enabled by default in my setup
+⭐ = Tools I really like and use depending on the situation

 ## Automatic Traffic Auditor

-### Highlighter and extractor 🔝
+### Highlighter and extractor ✅

 >[!warning]
 >This is a very heavy plugin!
 Run it with few regex or when HTTP responses are not huge!
->If this plugin does not work, you can fallback on [Sensitive Discoverer](Burpsuite.md#Sensitive%20Discoverer) and trigger regex research on command.
+>If this plugin does not work, you can fallback on [Sensitive Discoverer ✅](Burpsuite.md#Sensitive%20Discoverer%20✅) and trigger regex research on command.

 By utilizing **multi-engine** customized regular expressions, HaE can accurately match and process HTTP requests and response messages (including WebSocket), effectively tagging and extracting information from successfully matched content.
 This enhances the **efficiency of vulnerability and data analysis** in the field of cybersecurity (data security).